- Arts & Culture

 Location362 Yorktown RoadNewport News, VA 23603 United States

-The Civil War at Endview is dedicated to the restoration, preservation, and interpretation of the Endview Plantation house and grounds, and the explanation of the role of the Civil War in altering American culture, lifeways, technology, and humankind.
-Our commitment is to an understanding of past material culture and events that have shaped and influenced every American citizen's present way of life.
+The Civil War at Endview Plantation is dedicated to the restoration, preservation, and interpretation of the Endview house and grounds, and to the exploration of the Civil War’s impact on Peninsula culture and the lives of its inhabitants.

 Endview Plantation interprets the house and grounds chiefly from the time of Dr. Humphrey Hardwood Curtis and his wife Maria’s residence from 1858 until Maria’s death in 1919.
 Themes touched on include Civil War history including occupation of the house, daily lives of Civil War soldiers, the 1622 settlement of the Harwood family on the land, mid-nineteenth century medical history, natural and botanical features on the property, slavery and emancipation, women’s and children’s roles before and after the Civil War, and technological innovations during Maria’s lifetime (1840-1919).